 More It is often produced by honey and natural coffees (because these are typically higher in lipids, fats, solids, proteins, sugars, and minerals while washed coffees are).
 Reduces the amount of Crem When it comes to variation, Robusta coffee often creates more Crem, but it is less rich and aromatic than Arabica coffee crème.

-Over-extracted espresso can result in a dark, uneven, and effervescent it.
+Over-extracted espresso can result in a dark, uneven, and effervescent one.
 This might happen if the coffee is ground too finely.
-It could also mean that the coffee has been over-mixed or that the water used is too hot.
+It could also mean the coffee has been over-mixed or the water used is too hot.

 Understanding how It is generated and its structural composition will assist you in extracting espresso to the best of your ability and creating the perfect espresso for each customer